ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Troubleshooting

+If you get build errors on Windows (for example 'project.assets.json' not found) than maybe the total path length is larger than max path (260 chars).
+Move the samples solution to a folder with a shorter path and try compiling again.

 Known issues:

 - Some Intel graphics cards may not work with shared texture in WPF's SharpEngineSceneView control (writable bitmap is used instead, but this is slower).

 - When using SharedTexture in a WPF application, some older graphics cards may produce WPF's UCEERR_RENDERTHREADFAILURE (0x88980406) error.
 Set SharpEngineSceneView.PresentationType to WriteableBitmap as a workaround.

 To enable Vulkan validation, install the Vulkan SDK from: https://vulkan.lunarg.com/